AiimiLtd/de-ai-onboarding/00 Resources/useCaseSuggestions/noSQLorRelational.md

 In Azure, we could utilise CosmosDB, a NoSQL database which optimises for scale and latency as the transactional store.
 For the analytical store, we could utilize Azure Synapse Link in order to get a columnar representation of CosmosDB for "free".

 Next, we could extract data from CosmosDB using Synapse Link, and surface that data in a Serverless SQL Pool.
 Why serverless?
 The reporting requirements are only used once daily, meaning we don't need the overhead of a Dedicated SQL Pool.
 In addition, no row-level security features are needed.

+We could construct any tables or views and surface them to Power BI.

+Next we could utlise Azure Synpase Pipelines to orchestrate this solution -- running the pipline once per day.